Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

  ![Select](assets/select.png)

 1. Select **Start Ingestion**.
 The select windows closes and you get the message "Loading Data" from the main Connector window.
+In addition to the tables you choose, three system tables will also be loaded.
+These are necessary to build the views on the raw data: sys_dictionary, sys_db_object, and sys_glide_object.

 ![load](assets/load.png)

 You receive a message indicating success:

 ![success](assets/success.png)

+> aside negative
+> Don't be too clever in stopping the ingest too quickly, otherwise the metadata doesn't have time to load and the connector doesn't have the time to build the necessary views.

 ## Connector Monitoring (Query Sync History)
  Duration: 5